UFO: A UI-Focused Agent for Windows OS Interaction: The Design of

 \subsection{\name in a Nutshell}

-First, we present the comprehensive architecture of \name in Figure~\ref{fig:ufo}. \name operates as a dual-agent framework, encompassing \emph{(i)} an \textbf{Application Selection Agent (AppAgent)} tasked with choosing an application for fulfilling user requests.
+First, we present the comprehensive architecture of \name in Figure~\ref{fig:ufo}. \name operates as a dual-agent framework, encompassing \emph{(i)} an \textbf{HostAgent} tasked with choosing an application for fulfilling user requests.
 This agent may also switch to a different application when a request spans multiple applications, and the task is partially completed in the preceding application.
-Additionally, \emph{(ii)} an \textbf{Action Selection Agent (ActAgent)} is incorporated, responsible for iteratively executing actions on the selected applications until the task is successfully concluded within a specific application.
+Additionally, \emph{(ii)} an \textbf{AppAgent} is incorporated, responsible for iteratively executing actions on the selected applications until the task is successfully concluded within a specific application.
 Both agents leverage the multi-modal capabilities of GPT-Vision to comprehend the application UI and fulfill the user's request.
 They utilize a \textbf{Control Interaction} module to ground their actions, enabling tangible impacts on the system.

-Upon receiving a user request, the AppAgent undertakes an analysis of the demand.
-It endeavors to select a fitting application for fulfilling the request from the currently active applications. \name equips AppAgent with the full desktop screenshot and a list of available applications for reference, facilitating AppAgent's decision-making process.
-Subsequently, AppAgent selects an appropriate application and formulates a comprehensive global plan for request completion.
-This plan is then passed on to the ActAgent.
+Upon receiving a user request, the HostAgent undertakes an analysis of the demand.
+It endeavors to select a fitting application for fulfilling the request from the currently active applications. \name equips HostAgent with the full desktop screenshot and a list of available applications for reference, facilitating HostAgent's decision-making process.
+Subsequently, HostAgent selects an appropriate application and formulates a comprehensive global plan for request completion.
+This plan is then passed on to the AppAgent.